HectorRicardo/simple-music-app/README.md

         // Create a MediaSessionCompat
         mediaSession = new MediaSessionCompat(this, SimpleMusicService.class.getSimpleName());

-        // Set an initial PlaybackState with ACTION_PLAY, so media buttons can start the player playbackStateBuilder = new PlaybackStateCompat.Builder()
+        // Set an initial PlaybackState with ACTION_PLAY and ACTION_PLAY_PAUSE
+        // so media buttons can start the player playbackStateBuilder = new PlaybackStateCompat.Builder()
             .setActions(
                 PlaybackStateCompat.ACTION_PLAY |